NickJNelson03/E-commerceWebsite/README.md

 To run this project, you will need the following installed on your system:
 - Ruby (Version 3.0.0 or later)
 - Ruby on Rails (Version 6.1.4 or later)
-- PostgreSQL (or another database system, specify if different)

 ## Setup
 Follow these steps to get the project running on your local machine: